totemorg/totem/README.md

 	}

 [Totem](https://git.geointapps.org/acmesds/transfer)'s DEBE module provides an example of how Totem can be integrated into higher level assemblies.
+See [Totem's DSVAR](https://git.geointapps.org/acmesds/dsvar) for information on how to use Totem's optional database agnosticator extensions to standard MySQL connecors.

 ## License